 When a person commits a crime that involves a victim, a number of laws apply that provide the victim with several rights.
-Some of these rights allow for the victim to collect restitution, speak at sentencing, be afforded a victim’s rights advocate and confer with the prosecutor.
-In every respect, these are important rights.
+Some of these rights allow for the victim to collect restitution, be afforded a victim’s rights advocate, confer with the prosecutor regarding plea bargaining and speak at the time of sentencing to request a specific (jail) sentence.

 Article 1, Section 24 of Michigan’s Constitution provides as follows: